realnews-gateway/emergency-publishing-system/emergency-channel/security/runtime.md

 Each module enforces strict validation rules:

-- Schema validation
+- Schema validation and strict parsing
-- Type checking
+- Type checking and canonicalization
-- Length and size limits
+- Length and size limits (explicit maxima)
-- Character whitelisting
+- Character whitelisting and normalization
-- Rejecting unknown fields
+- Reject unknown or unexpected fields
-- Rejecting ambiguous or inconsistent data
+- Reject ambiguous, inconsistent, or malformed data

-Validation occurs before any processing or storage, preventing injection or corruption.
+Validation must occur before any business logic, storage, or downstream calls to prevent injection, corruption, or unexpected behavior.

 ---

 ## Resource Protection

-To prevent resource-based attacks:
+To mitigate resource-based attacks:

-- Memory quotas are enforced per module
+- Enforce memory and CPU quotas per process or container.
-- CPU usage is monitored and throttled
+- Monitor and throttle CPU usage; apply backpressure when thresholds are exceeded.
-- Storage writes are rate-limited
+- Rate-limit and quota storage writes and I/O.
-- Large payloads are rejected early
+- Reject or chunk very large payloads early in the pipeline.
-- Optional circuit breakers stop runaway operations
+- Implement circuit breakers to stop runaway operations and allow recovery.

-These safeguards ensure system stability under load or attack.
+Resource controls should be configurable per environment and exercised in staging.

 ---

 ## Execution Isolation

-High-risk operations are isolated using:
+Isolate risky operations using multiple layers:

-- Process-level sandboxing
+- Process-level sandboxing (containers, seccomp, AppArmor, or equivalent)
-- Capability restrictions
-- Minimal privileges
+- Capability and syscall restrictions; minimal privileges principle
-- No shared mutable state
+- No shared mutable state between isolated units
-- Strict inter-module interfaces
+- Strict, well-defined inter-module interfaces and serialization boundaries

-Isolation prevents lateral movement and limits the blast radius of failures.
+Isolation reduces lateral movement and limits the blast radius of compromised components.

 ---

 ## Rate Limiting & Abuse Prevention

-The system includes:
+Implement multi-tiered rate limiting:

-- Per-module rate limits
+- Per-client and per-channel rate limits
-- Burst limits for sudden spikes
+- Burst allowances with token-bucket semantics
-- Adaptive throttling under stress
+- Adaptive throttling under system stress or detected abuse patterns
-- Suspicious-pattern detection
+- Suspicious-pattern detection and automated mitigation (temporary blacklists, challenge flows)
-- Optional IP-agnostic rate limiting for censored regions

-Rate limiting protects against flooding, brute force, and denial-of-service attempts.
+- IP-agnostic or region-aware strategies where IP-based controls are ineffective

+Rate limiting should be observable and tunable, with alerts for sustained anomalies.

 ---

 ## Sandboxing

-Untrusted or semi-trusted operations run in sandboxes:
+Run untrusted or semi-trusted workloads in constrained environments:

-- No filesystem access
+- Deny filesystem access unless explicitly required and audited
-- No network access (unless explicitly allowed)
+- Deny network access by default; allow only scoped egress when necessary
-- Limited memory and CPU
+- Limit memory, CPU, and execution time per task
-- Restricted system calls
+- Restrict available system calls and capabilities
-- Ephemeral execution environments
+- Use ephemeral execution environments that are destroyed after use

-Sandboxing is used for ingestion, sanitization, and any operation involving external data.
+Sandboxing is required for ingestion, sanitization, and any operation that executes third-party code or processes external content.

 ---

-## Graceful Degradation
+## Graceful Degradation and Fault Tolerance

-When the system encounters stress or partial failure:
+Design systems to degrade safely under stress:

-- Non-critical features are disabled
+- Disable non-essential features first; preserve core functionality
-- Fallback channels activate
-- Processing pipelines slow down but do not stop
-- Modules isolate themselves if compromised
-- Logs capture all relevant events
+- Activate fallback channels or degraded processing modes when needed
+- Slow down processing rather than fail hard; queue or shed load with backpressure signals
+- Isolate and restart misbehaving components automatically where safe
+- Capture detailed diagnostics for post‑incident analysis while respecting metadata minimization rules

-Graceful degradation ensures continuity instead of collapse.
+Graceful degradation preserves availability and reduces the impact of attacks or failures.

+---

+## Observability and Telemetry

+Runtime protections must be observable without leaking sensitive metadata:

+- Emit aggregated, low‑cardinality telemetry for rate limits, quota usage, and circuit-breaker events
+- Log validation failures, sandbox terminations, and resource exhaustion events to internal audit stores (use hashed identifiers)
+- Alert on unusual patterns: repeated validation failures, sustained quota exhaustion, or sandbox escapes
+- Ensure telemetry follows metadata minimization and audit-and-logging policies

+Observability enables rapid detection and response while preserving privacy.

+---

+## Testing and Validation

+Validate runtime protections through automated and adversarial testing:

+- Unit tests for validation logic and schema enforcement
+- Integration tests for quotas, rate limits, and circuit breakers
+- Chaos and fault-injection tests to verify graceful degradation and isolation
+- Adversarial tests simulating malformed inputs, resource exhaustion, and abuse patterns
+- Include runtime protection checks in CI and staging pipelines

+Testing ensures protections work as intended before production rollout.

+---

+## Operational Playbooks

+Maintain operational playbooks for common runtime incidents:

+- Quota exhaustion and mitigation steps
+- Repeated validation failure investigation and remediation
+- Sandbox breach suspicion and containment procedures
+- Emergency throttling and traffic shaping playbooks

+Playbooks should reference `incident-response.md` and `audit-and-logging.md` for coordination and forensics.

 ---